slmoore/blank-merrn/README.md

 #Blank MERRN Application

 This is a blank "Hello World" style application that installs all the necessary dependencies without any functionality beyond rendering one React component.
+It has Hot Reloading functionality included.

 ##Get Started